Frequently Asked Questions "FAQ's"

 - Hang the internally coated part so as to allow for continued uniform draining, until it is dry to the touch.

 Use a lint free cloth or toweling wetted with MEK or similar solvent (No mineral spirits or naptha solvents) to remove any coating that has gotten onto the exterior surfaces, before it dries.

 Note: Saving the leftover material in a sealed container for future use is not recommended.

 I Missed a spot of coating or I scratched it in install - what do I do?

-The primary purpose of our four ounce can is for touch up.
+The four-ounce bottle is also perfect for touch up.
 Once Zybar is cured you can apply a second coat over the surface.
 This is a unique benefit of ZyBar vs ceramics and other less efficient coatings.
 The 4 oz. can is designed for touch-up and finishing purposes.
 We suggest wearing gloves and not touching the area with your hands, scotch-brite to rough up the area that you are touching up.
 Then re-spray or use a very small brush to apply Zybar to the affected area.
 It is important to follow the step by step application instructions for mixing/stirring prior to use.

 Should applicant wear gloves?

 It is imperative that anyone using Zybar read and follow both the Safety Data Sheet and Application Instructions which are readily available at www.zycoat.com